PiotrGrabysz/ETLPipelinesCourseXetra/README.md

 ```

 CONFIG_FILE is a configuration file written in YAML format.
-Please visit []() to learn what should be included in the config file and check
+Please check
-`configs/xetra_report1_config.yml` to see and example config file.
+`configs/xetra_report1_config.yml` to see an example config file.

 ## About the task and the data